MicrosoftDocs/win32/desktop-src/SecProv/getkeypackage-win32-encryptablevolume.md

-﻿---
+---
-Description: 'Exports information that may help salvage encrypted data when the drive is severely damaged and no data backup files exist.' ms.assetid: '3d376a02-3392-433e-b842-24c73074610c'
+Description: Exports information that may help salvage encrypted data when the drive is severely damaged and no data backup files exist. ms.assetid: 3d376a02-3392-433e-b842-24c73074610c
-title: 'GetKeyPackage method of the Win32\_EncryptableVolume class'
+title: GetKeyPackage method of the Win32\_EncryptableVolume class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetKeyPackage method of the Win32\_EncryptableVolume class